 If you want a precise had-cut paver labyrinth that is an amazing work of art and will last for 100 years, you can hire Labyrinth Enterprises along with paver artist Marty Kermeen.
 You can see our work in the gallery section and Marty;s work at www.labyrinthbuilder.com.
 The cost will be commensurate with the weeks of work.
 To reduce labor cost, we can have some of the more complicated shapes cut using water jet technology (although our hand-cut version is more accurate).
 NOTE: We do not use or sell kits.
 Our work is custom tailored for each client.
-Our prices are higher than for those who install kits, but not much higher, considering the huge difference in experience and quality.
+Our prices are higher than for kits, but not much higher, considering the huge difference in experience and quality.
 A kit, purchased, shipped, and installed by a local landscaper is generally in the $50,000 range.
-Our hand-made labyrinths begin around $60,000.
+Our hand-made labyrinths begin around $65,000 (a fifteen percent increase for double or triple the value).
 The cost is the same working through Labyrinth Enterprises,in which case you get our additional expertise in planning, support, and design, as it is going directly to Marty Kermeen.

 We and Marty also offer an exact replica of the Chartres labyrinth, made with stone from the same quarries in France, with each piece identical.
-The cost is one million dollars.
+The cost is $2,500,000.

 What are the differences between a professional paver artist and a kit installer?
 See below.